kamangir/bluer-journal/template.md

 # 📜 bluer-journal

-📜 `@journal` is a journal with command access, maintained in a github repo.
+📜 `@journal` with command access maintained in a github repo.

 ---